 This program does not require internship or externship.
-The educational programs offered does not lead to a
+The educational programs offered does not lead to a profession, occupation, trade, or career field requiring licensure in this state.

 Interagency Language Roundtable (ILR) Level 2 - Limited Working Proficiency

 - A high school diploma or GED is required

 - Certificate in Telugu from UofSA, or

 - A score of 75% or above in the Assessment Examination for Diploma Course conducted by UofSA.